Project manager roles and responsibilities: Everything you need to know

-It’s not uncommon to hear project managers complaining about having to waste time on mountains of paperwork.
-In fact, RGPM’s survey asked their respondents about the one thing they would like to take off their to-do list, and “writing stupid reports that nobody reads” was one of the answers word-for-word.
+In fact, a project management survey from RGPM asked their respondents about the one thing they would like to take off their to-do list, and “writing stupid reports that nobody reads” was one of the answers, word-for-word.

 Some of the most important documents project managers need to write are:

 - Work breakdown structure (WBS),